abhaykhati/Java-8-Coding-Udemy/README.md

+#### Notes about Default methods in an interface in java 8

+    1) If you have 2 interfaces which contains same non-default methods then, inside an implementation class either you provide InterfaceName.super.methodName(); to directly refer a method from super interface or else it will call default implementation inside the implementation class itself.

+    2) If you have multiple interfaces with DEFAULT method/s, and if any one or all of them are OVERRIDDEN in client class, then while calling those methods in implementation class it always refers to the child implementation method of client class.
+For examples refer to the defaults package inside this repository.

 #### Difference between Consumer Functional Interface and Supplier Functional Interface
       Consumer interface accepts single input argument and returns no result while Supplier interface does not take any input but returns output